-'Value for money' is not just about how much it costs you as a scheme member in terms of charges applied to the funds you invest in.
+The ongoing role of the GAA is to assess 'value for money'; this assessment is not just about how much it costs you as a scheme member in terms of charges applied to the funds you invest in.
 It is about the quality of the services provided by Courtiers Investment Services Ltd, the timeliness and accuracy of dealing with member requests, the range of funds available and how this compares to similar alternatives.
 More details about the value for money assessment are shown later in this report (see Section 3 onwards and Appendix 1).

-We can confirm that the GAA has not raised any concerns with the Provider in relation to the value for money for 'relevant policyholders' of those schemes using the default funds.
+The GAA can raise any concerns it has regarding value for money initially with Courtiers.
+If not satisfied, the GAA can escalate the concerns to the FCA.
+We can confirm that the GAA has not raised any concerns with Courtiers in relation to the value for money for 'relevant policyholders' of those schemes using the default fund.